timothyatkinson/P-GP-2/README.md

 **-o** - Specify directory for generated code and program output.

-The compiler can also be used to validate GP 2 source files.
+The compiler can also be used to validate P-GP 2 source files.

 Run `gp2 -p <program_file>` to validate a program.